chauss/recipy-backend/terraform/google_cloud/README.md

 ## Postgres
 Creates the database schema for the application and a custom editor role for the schema.
 Then creates the SA for the recipy-backend CR service as well as a database user for this SA and grants it the custom editor role.

+## Resources
+This deploys the cloud resources which the cloud run service will need.

 ## Service
 This deploys the cloud run service that runs the recipy-backend.